days

 The few human studies that exist on DIM have yielded mixed results.
 Some studies show potential benefits, while others demonstrate no significant effects.
 This inconsistency makes it challenging to draw definitive conclusions about DIM’s efficacy.

-4. Conflicting Actions on Estrogen Metabolism
+4. Conflicting Actions On Estrogen Metabolism

 While some studies suggest that DIM may promote the conversion of strong estrogens to weaker forms, others indicate that it can have the opposite effect, potentially increasing harmful estrogen metabolites.

-5. Interactions and Side Effects
+5. Interactions And Side Effects

 DIM supplements may interact with certain medications, including those affecting hormone levels.
 Moreover, some individuals have reported side effects such as digestive disturbances and headaches.